boblautenbach/POYNT_NODE/README.md

 refreshTokenCode: if you use the refreshTokenCode value from a previous token creation or leave it as “ ”, you will receive a new token.<BR>

-Recommend modifying the request to add the private key as a base64 string vs. pulling from a key file<BR>
+<strong>Recommend modifying the request to add the private key as a base64 string vs. pulling from a key file</strong><BR>

 Response:<BR>
 {<BR>